Shared Resource Facilities and Cores

 Authorization forms/sign-up sheets are available to users online and should be faxed to the appropriate facility director.

-PLEASE REMEMBER -- For funding purposes, it is important to acknowledge all Shared Resource Facilities in all publications that include data derived from the facility.
+PLEASE REMEMBER -- It is important to acknowledge all Shared Resource Facilities and Cores in all publications that include data derived from the facility.

 Reginald W. Miller, DVM